xuhang2019/NotePerform/README.md

 on change -> on blur
 2023.2.5

-- [ ] allow the major propety to tune the sound.
+- [ ] allow the major property to tune the sound.
 - [ ] cut down useless functions.

 **code analysis**